 Inter-Cultural Intelligence improves alignment and the effectiveness of strategic decisions in Global organizations

-If it is to be useful in an increasingly globalized world, a Performance Management System (PMS) must be adapted to place value on what matters most in the new market's intercultural context.
+If it is to be useful in an increasingly globalized world, a Performance Management Framework (PMF) must be adapted to place value on what matters most in the new market's intercultural context.

 As we explained in Part 1, having engaged the services of a terrific web development company who mapped out and carefully documented all our requirements ahead of time according to our specifications, we were very hopeful until things unexpectedly fell apart, both transactionally and relationally.

 This story took place several years ago.
 We had just made the decision to build our brand by enhancing our online presence.